lancelafontaine/caproomster/client/README.md

 - `npm run pack` to package the application into `dist` folder
 - `npm run clean` to delete build folders
-- `npm run start` to run the application on Chrome
+- `npm run start` to run the application on a web browser, on localhost:8080
 - `npm run test` to run unit tests
 - `npm run check` to check syntax and format error
 - `npm run check:fix` to automatically fix syntax error